CarlosHurand/FinalProject_WebDev/README.md

 <!--
-*** Thanks for checking out Flask-Practice-Typer-Team3.
+*** Thanks for checking out our project.
 If you have a suggestion
 *** that would make this better, please open an issue.
 *** Thanks again!
 ***
 ***
 ***
 -->

 <!-- PROJECT SHIELDS -->
 <!--